Look after yourself and others by following this advice

 Testing is available to people with and without symptoms.
 It can be done at home, or at one of the many coronavirus testing centres across Scotland.

-If you have symptoms or have been asked to get a test for a specific reason (for example, if you're a close contact), you must self-isolate and book a PCR test.
+If you have symptoms, you must self-isolate and book a PCR test.

 What are the symptoms of coronavirus?